-One of the purest things I know how to make is fruit sauces like this since there’s only 4 ingredients: water, plums, sugar and salt.
+One of the purest things I know how to make are fruit sauces like this with only a couple ingredients: water, plums, sugar and a pinch of salt.
 But like I alluded to, the absolute key to capturing the flavor of the plums is their ripeness.
 A couple days too early, the plums will give you a sauce that’s beige.
 A couple days too late, you’ll have fermented plums.
-The plums you pick at the peak of ripeness are a thing of beauty though, and make a brilliant colored sauce/coulis, with a tart, punchy flavor to match.
+The plums you pick at the peak of ripeness are a thing of beauty though, and make a great sauce/coulis, with a tart, punchy flavor.

 Wild Plum Sauce